 Part 2: Building “National Savings” TEP Charts

-As you can see, this can be a time-consuming one-off analysis, but the Science of 70% works well to find causality within a large data set using this method.
+As you can see, this can be a time-consuming one-chart-at-a-time analysis, but the Science of 70% works well to find causality within a very large dataset using this testing method.

-By measuring the amplitudes of TEP Charts created by National Savings, we can easily rank the top correlations to this causal indicator as well.
-I’ll update this article as we add it to MEMS over time.Tags: Data Science econometrics Statistics
+By measuring the amplitudes of TEP Charts created by National Savings, we can easily rank the top correlations to the lowest rank using this causal indicator now as well.Tags: Data Science econometrics Statistics